stellargraph/stellargraph/CONTRIBUTING.md

 ## Bug reporting

-Please follow the following steps to report a bug:
+Please follow these steps to report a bug:

 1. First, be confident that the bug lies in StellarGraph, not in your code or another package.
 Check the StellarGraph FAQs.